tblxio/sinfo-rpi-truck/README.md

 #### Step 4: Streamming the IMU data
-To begin streamming the IMU data to the MQTT broker, run the [imuClass.py](imuClass.py).
+To begin streaming the IMU data to the MQTT broker, run the [imuClass.py](imuClass.py).
 In this case the data will be published to the topic **/truck1/imu** with the following format:
 ```
 {